-The herbal dietary supplement manufacturer that my husband and I use has been in business for 62-plus years and is known as the number-one natural nutrition company in the United States.
+The herbal dietary supplement manufacturer that my husband and I use has been in business since 1956 and is known as the number-one natural nutrition company in the United States.
 It has invested more than $250 million in clinical testing, research and development and has over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!
 It has a beyond organic reputation.

 If you are considering dietary supplements for arthritis prevention or symptom relief, natural treatments for arthritis comes with this warning: you must be careful when considering natural products.
 The industry is known for unsubstantiated hype from manufacturers that appear to base their marketing ads around a few testimonials, with little, if any, science concerning their product.